-The Pennsylvania State University Financial Literacy Center’s mission is to provide students with the ability to use knowledge and skills to manage financial resources effectively for a lifetime of financial wellbeing.
+The Pennsylvania State University Sokolov-Miller Family Financial and Life Skills Center’s mission is to provide students with the ability to use knowledge and skills to manage financial resources effectively for a lifetime of financial wellbeing.

 Earning, Saving & Investing, Spending, Borrowing, and Protecting are the five principles of financial literacy.
 As you make financial decisions each day, you use one or more of the five building blocks for managing and growing your money.
 Financial literacy is achieved through financial education; hence, by understanding these principles, students gain the ability to use knowledge and skills to manage financial resources effectively for a lifetime of financial wellbeing.
 The Pennsylvania State University Financial Literacy program is here to assist you in achieving your financial goals.